Yassinsasso2006/Olympus/README.md

 - Themis has messages as evidence

 Bugs so far:
 - Olympus command only works on linux.
-But also try to find a way to make it universal among computers
+But also try to find a way to make it universal among computers.
+Wtf am I doing, I have midterms.
+I ain't free to waste time on this fucking code